Logical Fallacies

 Two useful extra sources are: https://yourlogicalfallacyis.com/ and http://rationalwiki.org/wiki/Logical_fallacy.

 False Cause: also known as Magical Thinking, Ignoring a Common Cause, or PostHoc, Ergo Propter Hoc (After this, therefore because of this).
-An example would be, “Severe weather incidents have increased because more countries are allowing same sex marriage”
+An example would be, “Severe weather incidents have increased because more countries are allowing same sex marriage”out out

 Straw Man: also known as Argumentum Ex Culo (argument pulled from ‘thin air’).
 An opponent will deliberately misrepresent someone’s position to try to weaken it.
 For example, “Evolution is a stupid theory.
 A crocodile cannot evolve into a duck!”